dapr/dapr/docs/development/dapr-metrics.md

 * dapr_placement_runtimes_total: The total number of hosts reported to placement service.
 * dapr_placement_actorruntimes_total: The total number of actor runtimes reported to placement service.
+* dapr_placement_actor_heartbeat_timestamp: The actor's heartbeat timestamp (in seconds) was last reported to the placement service.

 ## Dapr Sentry metrics